 Opioid addiction: definition, types, symptoms, signs, long-term effects, withdrawal, and treatment

 Opioid addiction is a chronic, relapsing disorder characterized by the obsessive use of opioid medicines despite negative effects.
-It often involves physical dependence, where the body adapts to the drug, and withdrawal symptoms occur if use is reduced or stopped.
+The condition often involves physical dependence, with the body adapting to the drug and withdrawal symptoms emerging when use is reduced or stopped.

 The types of opioid addiction include heroin addiction, oxycodone addiction, hydrocodone addiction, morphine addiction, codeine addiction, fentanyl addiction, methadone addiction, buprenorphine addiction, hydromorphone addiction, oxymorphone addiction, and tramadol addiction.